 There are two blood pressure readings: systolic blood pressure measures the maximum pressure generated during the contraction phase of the left ventricle of the heart.
 Diastolic blood pressure is the remaining pressure during the relaxation phase of the heart.

-Ideally, blood circulates at a maximum pressure of 120 over 80 mmHg.
+The limits for normal and high blood pressure are set across all genders and apply to the entire adult population.
+Ideally, the blood circulates at a maximum pressure of 120 to 80 mmHg in both men and women.
 Up to 129/84 is considered normal; elevated blood pressure up to 139/89 is still considered to be within the normal range.
 Higher levels may be a sign of potentially harmful high blood pressure: 159/99 is considered slightly high blood pressure and levels over 180/110 are considered to be severe high blood pressure.
+Values below 100/60 indicate that the blood pressure is too low.

 Blood pressure readings